Arnethegreat/yoshisisland-practice-hack/README.md

 ### Exception Handler (Try recover from crash)
 Detects if game had a fatal crash (by use of BRK/COP instructions) and if so goes to debug menu where you can load latest save or rezone level.
 It also displays values at $700F00 as information for Tongue Glitch Cancel Setups.

+Exception Menu has a toggle to enable or disable, as well a Return To Crash option where it tries to return to the state you were in when the crash occured.
+For Tongue Glitch Cancel, getting A2/BC values does make the Exception Handler trigger every frame due to how it works.
+By disabling Exceptions and choosing Return To Crash you can check if your setup would work, however you will properly crash as if your setup is wrong.
+TODO: Find a better way around this maybe...?

 Currently you can choose it as submenu in debug menu but it will probably be replaced by other page later.
 > NOTE: This is not guaranteed to catch all crashes due to its chaotic nature